A New f(R) Model in the Light of Local Gravity Test and Late-time Cosmology: Cosmological Evolution

-Fig.~\ref{fig:modeleos} shows the behavior of equation of state of the $f(R)$ component of the fluid given by (\ref{model}) and the equation of state of the total fluid.
+Figs.~\ref{fig:wxvsz} and \ref{fig:wtotalvsz} show the behavior of equation of state of the $f(R)$ component of the fluid given by (\ref{model}) and the equation of state of the total fluid.
+In Fig.~\ref{fig:wxvsz}, one can note that the values of equation of state for parameters with values $n=1.75$ and $b=2,3$ lie in the shaded region which shows the $95\%$ constraints with Planck TT, TE, EE+lowP+lensing+ext.
 From Fig.~[\ref{fig:wxvsz}] we see that the equation of state for the $f(R)$ model (\ref{model}) exhibits oscillation around phantom divide $\omega = -1$ for all choice of parameters.
 The existence of matter era for higher redshifts can also be seen from the behavior of $\omega_{total}$ as depicted in Fig.~\ref{fig:wtotalvsz}.